build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 To enable streams on the table, in the DynamoDB console select the "GameScores" table and go to the "Exports and Streams" tab.
 Scroll all the way down to "DynamoDB stream details" and click "Turn on".
 In the view, select "New and old images" for Stream view type and check Stream enabled.
 Choose the shard count based on expected workload.
 Scroll down and click "Enable" to activate streams.
 The stream ARN can now be used by applications to process changes.

+Keep in mind that enabling streams does not consume any read or write capacity units (RCUs or WCUs), and so will not affect the performance of the table.
+However, the data in the streams is stored in shards, and this storage is something that is charged seperately from the table charges.
+You also pay for accessing the stream records.
+If you enable streams on an on-demand capacity mode table, you pay per request for the stream records.
+If the table uses provisioned capacity, stream requests are free but you pay for shard storage and data transfer.
+Stream records are kept for 24 hours by default.
+So shards will accumulate over time as records expire.
+Make sure to delete the table when no longer needed to stop incurring shard storage charges.

 ![DynamoDB Streams Enable]( images/enablestreams.png "Enabling Streams")

 ### Step 2: Create a custom event bus in Amazon Eventbridge